dersonsena/docker-php-nginx-dev/README.md

     driver: bridge
 ```

-> **IMPORTANT**: You must be a `/public` because this folder is the Nginx Document Root.
-If your project doesn't have it, you can create a symbolic link: `ln -fs ./your-document-root ./public`

 ### PHP

 You can custumize some php ini params.
 The posibles variables and their default values are shown below: